-As there were no landscapes where receptors are likely to perceive landscape change as highly negative, no Class II areas were defined.
+With Medium scenic quality and Low expected sensitivity to landscape change, there were no landscapes where receptors are likely to perceive landscape change as highly negative.
+As such, no Class II areas were defined.

 7.4.3 VRM Class III